Data Science Non-Thesis Master program is comprised of:

-DASC 501/CMSE 501 – INTRODUCTION TO COMPUTATIONAL SCIENCE
+DASC 501 INTRODUCTION TO DATA SCIENCE WITH PYTHON

 A broad introduction to machine learning covering regression, classification, clustering, and dimensionality reduction methods; supervised and unsupervised models; linear and nonlinear models; parametric and nonparametric models; combinations of multiple models; comparisons of multiple models and model selection.